maddy-eastwood/PillBox/README.md

 1. Open your terminal or command-line interface
 2. Navigate to the directory where you placed pill_box_main.py and pill_box_classes.py
 3. To create a virtual environment, run this line: `python -m venv pb_venv` or `python3 -m venv pb_venv`
-4. To activate the virtual environment, run: `source pb_venv/bin/activate`
+4. To activate the virtual environment, Mac users run: `source pb_venv/bin/activate` and Windows users run: `pb_venv\Scripts\activate`
 5. Install dependency: `pip install -r requirements.txt`